The following guidance outlines what you need to know about the introduction of border controls posts (BCPs) at Welsh ports.

 The UK Government has agreed to fund the ‘absolutely necessary’ BCP build costs and any necessary interim facilities in Wales up to March 2025.
 The Welsh Government will continue to discuss the funding for other aspects of the Border Target Operating Model with the UK Government.

-Wales will develop the infrastructure to carry out these checks to support the ports of:
+Wales is developing the infrastructure to carry out these checks to support the ports of:

 - Holyhead on Anglesey in the north